SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 Spot Bitcoin ETPs are a type of investment vehicle that seeks to track the spot price of Bitcoin.
 ETPs, or exchange-traded products, are a broader basket of investments that include both exchange-traded funds (ETFs) and exchange-traded notes (ETNs), and are listed on an exchange, and can be purchased or sold much like a stock.

 But what’s critical to know is that generally, ETFs are regulated by the Investment Company Act of 1940 (the “1940 Act”).
 While the most common type of ETPs are structured as ETFs, not all are, and spot Bitcoin ETPs are a specific type of ETP that are not registered under the 1940 Act.
-As such, these ETPs are not subjected to the 1940 Act’s rules, and investors holding shares of Bitcoin ETPs may not or do not have the same protections as those that are regulated by the 1940 Act, which may mean these investments have relatively higher associated risks.
+As such, these ETPs are not subjected to the 1940 Act’s rules, and investors holding shares of Bitcoin ETPs do not have the same protections as those that are regulated by the 1940 Act, which means these investments have relatively higher associated risks.

 What Is a Bitcoin ETP?